US VisaUnited States

 • Preview and export should stay on the same crop geometry.

-• If the route stores 600×600 px and about 40-10240 KB, keep those settings through export instead of resizing the downloaded file again.
+• If this profile stores 600×600 px and about 40-10240 KB, keep those settings through export instead of resizing the downloaded file again.

 When to verify against official sources